Who should give Nutrition Advice?

 Your GP – Doctor

 Starting with your Doctor while they are medically trained, I have discussed this subject with numerous doctors, and they advise me that their training on nutrition was an afternoon lecture on the difference between carbohydrates, proteins, and fats.
 Whilst this may have changed more recently this is what my GP told me.
-Unless they have done further studies and become a Dietician they do not seem to have the knowledge to advice on functional health problems with food or nutrition.
+Unless they have done further studies and become a Dietician they do not seem to have the knowledge to advise on functional health problems with food or nutrition.

 Just like a Nutritionist will have completed academic & professional training in the form of a bachelor’s degree, completed a registered exam and will have set up and worked in a clinic or part of an approved health care facility for their professional development.
 They collaborate with health issues every day and will discuss what not to eat to help with a diagnosed health problems, for example, diabetes and heart problems they will discuss sugar levels and fats and proteins sources.
 As an example, they often give you something called FODMAP food list if you have IBS or chronic bowel issues, however limited advice on how to implement the recommended changes required.